Skip to content

 GrimAge

-GrimAge is a second-generation epigenetic clock introduced by Lu et al. (2019, with Steve Horvath as senior author).
-Instead of predicting chronological age, it is trained on time-to-death and combines DNA-methylation surrogates for seven plasma proteins (e.g. PAI-1, GDF-15) and DNAm-based smoking pack-years.
-In multiple cohorts GrimAge and the updated GrimAge2 (2022) outperform earlier clocks at predicting all-cause mortality, cardiovascular disease and cancer.
-It is widely used in research; clinical use as a diagnostic endpoint remains investigational.
+GrimAge is a second-generation epigenetic clock.
+Lu et al. introduced it in 2019, with Steve Horvath as senior author.
+Instead of predicting your chronological age, it is trained on time-to-death.
+It combines DNA-methylation stand-ins for seven plasma proteins (like PAI-1 and GDF-15).
+It also adds a methylation-based estimate of your smoking pack-years.
+In multiple cohorts, GrimAge and the updated GrimAge2 (2022) beat earlier clocks.
+They better predict all-cause death, cardiovascular disease, and cancer.
+GrimAge is widely used in research.
+But its clinical use as a diagnostic endpoint is still investigational.

 Sources